Non-territorial autonomy: Between the two World Wars

-Outside of Europe, the idea of non-territorial autonomy attracted little interest in the interwar period, although it has been noted that it did find some attention and support in, for example, India.
+Outside of Europe, the idea of non-territorial autonomy attracted little interest in the interwar period, although it did find some attention and support in, for example, India.

 Second half of the 20th Century

 Minority activism in the interwar period was later associated with the unleashing of a new war and this discredited the topic of minority rights as a whole.
 With the new world order that emerged after the Second World War, the issue of collective rights of minority nations disappeared from the agenda in Europe for a while, as new international organizations put individual rights and freedoms in the foreground instead of collective rights, and at times it was even found that the nation as a concept had lost its importance in European politics.